-At Pfizer Oncology Together, we treat your individual needs as a priority.
-We'll help you identify financial assistance options so you can get your prescribed Pfizer Oncology medicine.
-We'll also connect you with a dedicated Care Champion who has social work experience and can provide resources that may help with some of your day-to-day challenges.
+At Pfizer Oncology TogetherTM, we treat your individual needs as a priority.
+We'll help you identify financial assistance options so you can get your prescribed TALZENNA.
+We can also connect you with a dedicated Care Champion who has social work experience and will offer resources that may help with some of your day-to-day challenges.
 Because when it comes to support, we're in this together.
-For live, personalized support, call 1-877-744-5675.